tompurl/tmuxinator-config/README.rst

 Overview
 --------

-My tmux config + a few handy aliases + my .tmux.config
+My tmuxinator_ config + a few handy aliases + my .tmux.config

 Chances are, you don't want to use these files unless you're me :-)